Updated April 2021

 There are 6 phases that turn a website concept into a fully functioning web application.
-A good understanding and proper documentation of these phases, breakdown of tasks and resources and allotment of roles to various teams, forms the road map for a smooth, optimized and timely completion of any project.
+A good understanding and proper documentation of these phases, breakdown of tasks and resources, and allotment of roles to various teams form the road map for a smooth, optimized and timely completion of any project.

-A structured approach to web development process consists of following 6 important phases:
+A structured approach to the website development process consists of the following 6 important phases:

 1. Discovery & Planning

-This phase is the foundation upon which the entire project is planned and developed.
+This phase is the foundation upon which the entire project is planned and developed before building a website.
 It involves detailed requirement gathering, wherein key pieces of information such as scope, objective, wireframes and functional requirements for the project are discussed and documented.
-Any unknowns such as third party APIs, web services are scrutinized.
-This is done in order to further the understanding of these third party systems and to ensure that there are no uncertainties once development starts.
+Any unknowns such as third-party APIs, web services are scrutinized.
+This is done in order to further the understanding of these third-party systems and to ensure that there are no uncertainties once development starts.

 Discovery phase is the most important step in the whole application development process as it gives a clear understanding of the purpose, business goals, and target audience.
-Based on these inputs, a well thought out action plan comprising task breakdown, resource allocation, project timelines and milestones, is prepared.
-Towards the end of this phase, since the development team has a holistic perspective of the application, the technology stack to be used for development is also finalized in consultation with client team.
+Based on these inputs, a well thought out action plan comprising task breakdown, resource allocation, project management timelines, and milestones, is prepared.
+Towards the end of this phase, since the development team has a holistic perspective of the application, the technology stack to be used for development is also finalized in consultation with the client team.

 2. Design & UI Coding

-Wireframes and guidelines gathered in the previous phase are used by the designer as guidelines to design the website.
-The look and feel of the website is very important for successful engagement and retention of target audience.
-Usually, the design team creates more than one prototype of the design, and it is further refined based on inputs from the client.
+Wireframes and guidelines gathered in the previous phase are used by the web designers as guidelines for website design.
+The look and feel of the website is very important for successful engagement and retention of the target audience.
+Usually, the design team will create a website with more than one prototype of the design, and it is further refined based on inputs from the client.